 You can get credit for loan payments made after October 1, 2007, when the PSLF program started.
-The waiver is only available to students who took out loans; Parent PLUS loan borrowers are not eligible.
+The waiver is only available to students who took out loans; parents who took out PLUS loans are not eligible.

 The waiver deadline is October 31, 2022.
 Borrowers must submit a PSLF form by that date to get credit for previously ineligible payments.
 Those who need to consolidate their loans into the Direct Loan Program also need to apply by this date.

 In addition to the temporary waiver, the program is instituting the following permanent changes to the program: